This course is available in Paper format and also online.

 Data Protection: All data supplied will be held in accordance with the Data Protection Regulations.
 Where an email address is supplied by the applicant we assume permission to use this address to communicate information relevant to the chosen programme of study.

-Child Care Home Practitioner Level 3
+Child Care Home Practitioners at QLS Level 3

 Course code: CLD05